TechForPalestine/palestine-datasets/site/updates/2026-07-27-killed-list-update.md

 | Baby Girl       | 512    | 2.4  |
 | Baby Boy        | 560    | 2.6  |
 | Total Children  | 21,637 | 100% |

+For the 59,957 people identified by their government ID that were in this release and the last, the following age differentials were observed:

+- 35 reduced by 2
+- 339 reduced by 1
+- 59,313 were unchanged
+- 142 increased by 1
+- 5 increased by 2